emirror-de/lewp-rs/lewp/docs/component.md

 on the client side.
 By implementing [ComponentModel] you define the behavior as well as all dependencies of your component.

+**Components are executed once**.
+When the state of your component should be updated later in the generation of your page, you can use the [ComponenModel::Message] type in combination with the [ComponentModel::update] method.
+See below for more information.

 # The navigation bar example

 A component can represent anything you can imagine for your web page.
 Lets have